mmusthafapt/oi-task-1/solution.md

 ## Automate the microservices deployment
 Packaging all the microservices with **helm** eases the deployment and management of microservices with related components.
-A sampple helm package has is shown in src/helm.
+A sampple helm package has is shown in [src/helm](src/helm/).
 Create helm packages for frontend, backend and Database application.

 Note: There are popular third party helm packages available For PostgreSQL database like **Bitnami/Posgresql**.
 Using these packages avoid the complexity upto a certain level.

 Automation of the microservices deployment can be achieved using GitOps with **ArgoCD** or similar tools.
 ArgoCD is a more mature GitOps tool with self healing, multi-cluster support and a rich web ui.
 It support Helm, Kustomize, jsonnet and plain YAML.

-- Install the ArgoCD on a kubernetes cluster with helm https://github.com/argoproj/   argo-helm/tree/main/charts/argo-cd
+- Install the ArgoCD on a kubernetes cluster with [helm](https://github.com/argoproj/argo-helm/tree/main/charts/argo-cd)
 - Add an *ApplicationSet* for Frontend, backend and DB applications.
 An example is available in src/Argo/example-applicationset.yaml
 - Create applicatoinsets for backend and database applications as well.